Scoring in ASSET

 Numeric Skills Test: A score between 23 and 34 exhibits low level of mathematical abilities.
 You could be told to enroll for a math skill building course.

 Advanced Mathematics Tests: If you score in the range of 23-28 in Elementary Algebra Test, you could be asked to take the Numerical Skills Test.
-An ASSET Elementary Algebra Test Score between 30 and 41 is good enough for a course in Elementary Algebra.
-For an advanced course in Elementary Algebra, you shall require a score between 42 and 49 in ASSET Elementary Algebra Test or an ASSET College Algebra Score between 23 and 35.
-For a course in Statistics, Finite Math, College Algebra, Trigonometry or Pre Calculus you shall require a score between 50 and 55 in ASSET Elementary Algebra Test or a score between 36 and 55 in ASSET College Algebra Test.
-Some colleges set the minimum ASSET Intermediate Algebra Test Score as 30 or an ASSET Elementary Algebra Test Score as 41 for admission into any course in Mathematics.
+An Elementary Algebra Test Score between 30 and 41 is good enough for a course in Elementary Algebra.
+For an advanced course in Elementary Algebra, you shall require a score between 42 and 49 in Elementary Algebra Test or a College Algebra Score between 23 and 35.
+For a course in Statistics, Finite Math, College Algebra, Trigonometry or Pre Calculus you shall require a score between 50 and 55 in Elementary Algebra Test or a score between 36 and 55 in College Algebra Test.
+Some colleges set the minimum Intermediate test Score as 30 or an Elementary test Score as 41 for admission into any course in Mathematics.

 How to Score Better

 For achieving a high score your capabilities certainly play a vital role.
 Nonetheless, it is not sufficient to know the subject matter.
 High scores can be achieved through applying tips that help you use the least amount of effort to gain maximum benefits.
 The following tips shall prove to be handy.

 - Understand the testing conditions and clarify any doubts that arise in your mind before the test begins.

 - The questions towards the end of each test tend to become relatively difficult.
 Hence, keep time in hand for handling such questions.

 - Enter your answers according to the given instructions in the answer booklet.
 The last thing that you would want is losing marks because of wrongly filled in answers.